At the heart of our work is ensuring the safety net by providing life-saving services to meet our neighbors’ most basic needs, like food and shelter.

 OVERVIEW OF RESPONSIBILITIES

-As part of a strong and cohesive team that works through shared values to achieve the mission of the United Way of Greater Houston (UWGH), the Program Manager will build and maintain relationships with individuals, public and private sector community institutions and nonprofit organizations in order to identify community needs, develop approaches to meeting needs, and ensure successful implementation of United Way’s mission in the community.
+As part of a strong and cohesive team that works through shared values, the Program Manager will lead the THRIVE workforce development network which consists of employers and community partners.
+Additionally, builds and maintains relationships with individuals, public and private sector community institutions and nonprofit organizations in order to identify community needs; develops approaches to meeting needs, and ensures successful implementation of United Way’s mission in the community.

 The Program Manager will work closely with the Mission and Strategy Team in the development and implementation of new initiatives, building relationships with targeted community stakeholders to determine the best practices for achieving highest impact results, identify effective program investments and analyze results of programming.
-Responsible for monitoring investment portfolio for performance, providing technical assistance to collaborative partners to ensure ability to meet various benchmarks and service delivery targets.
+Builds and cultivates relationships with companies to connect clients to employment opportunities.
+Responsible for monitoring investment portfolio of nonprofit partners for performance; providing technical assistance to collaborative partners to ensure ability to meet various benchmarks and service delivery targets.
 Serves as subject matter expert in assigned initiative field (Financial Stability) and conducts research to support United Way strategic planning.

 KEY RESPONSIBILITIES/ESSENTIAL FUNCTIONS